wy3148/lambda-go/resize-image/README.md

-on s3, assume we have two buckets with following names: testbucket testbucket-thumbnail
+on s3, assume we have two buckets with following names: testbucket

+testbucket-thumbnail

-when we upload an image to s3 bucket 'testbucket', event is triggered to go-lambda function, and it will resize the image and write the new thumbnail into another bucket 'testbucket-thumbnail'
+when we upload an image to s3 bucket 'testbucket', event is triggered to go-lambda function, and it will resize the image and write the new thumbnail into another bucket 'testbucket-thumbnail'.

+To make it sample code simple, we only support 'jpeg' format in the code.

 ## Build linux application
 As aws support to upload go binary application directly, but the application has to be 'linux' compiled.